Makazole Mapimpi: Free State Cheetahs

 In April 2017, the announced that they contracted Mapimpi until the end of the 2018 season.
 This gave Mapimpi a super chance to profile himself and his skills, resulting in an opportunity to move to the Sharks, being a more prominent Rugby Union.

 Sharks

 In January 2023, he was banned for two weeks after being found guilty of making contact with the eyes of Bordeaux Bègles scrum half Maxime Lucu during the 2022–23 Champions Cup.
-In banned again for the same offence for three games after admitting he made contact with the eye or eye area of Cardiff hooker Efan Daniel during a 42–22 in the URC.
+He was banned again, 3 games into his return, for the same offence; admitting he made contact with the eye or eye area of Cardiff hooker Efan Daniel during a 42–22 in the URC.